Bryce-Davidson/Data-Structures/README.md

 # Data-Structures

 A repository of data structures for Java and Python.

-An abstract data type is a set of operations which access a collection of stored data.
+An abstract data type is a **set of operations** which access a *collection of stored data*.
+A datastructure is a concrete implementation of an abstract data type.

 ## Resources